Shugur-Network/relay/README.md

 A: Yes!
 Shugur Relay is stateless and designed for horizontal scaling.
 Use our distributed installation or configure multiple instances manually.

 **Q: What NIPs are supported?**
-A: We support 25+ NIPs including all core protocol features.
+A: We support 35+ NIPs including all core protocol features and advanced functionality like Cashu Wallets, Nutzaps, Moderated Communities, Lightning Zaps, and more.
 See the [Nostr Protocol Support](#-nostr-protocol-support) section above for the complete list.

 **Q: How do I backup my relay data?**
 A: For CockroachDB: `cockroach sql --execute="BACKUP TO 's3://bucket/backup?AUTH=implicit';"`.
 For other databases, use standard backup procedures.